codemod-com/website/cms/automations/next-13-move-css-in-js-styles.md

 date: 2023-11-30T15:56:24.633Z
 seo:
   title: Next.js Move CSS in JS Styles | Codemod.com
-  og:title: Next.js Move CSS in JS Styles | Codemod.com
-  twitter:title: Next.js Move CSS in JS Styles | Codemod.com
   description: This is a highly experimental codemod that moves the CSS-in-JS
     styles into the CSS Modules.
-  twitter:card: This is a highly experimental codemod that moves the CSS-in-JS
-    styles into the CSS Modules.
-  og:image: /assets/images/move-css-in-js-styles.jpg
 ---
 This is a highly experimental codemod that moves the CSS-in-JS styles into the CSS Modules.